seraogianluca/GIAR/docs/Datamining/sentimentanalysisdoc.md

 - Fifa 18
 - Bioshock

-The game are choosen randomly.
+The game are chosen randomly.

 The following table summarizes the results of the test per each game: